drfranknlee/dataroaster/README.md

 ```

 ### Step 5: Create Ingress Controller NGINX and Cert Manager in your kubernetes cluster
+All the ingresses of DataRoaster services will be created with this ingress controller,
+and all the certificates for the ingresses will be managed by this cert manager.
 ```
 dataroaster ingresscontroller create;
 ```